olletidblom/WoodMusic-MS-1/README.md

 ### Structure
-The page is structured in a well know, recognizable, user friendly, and easy to learn way.
-Upon arriving to the website the user sees a familiar type of navigation bar with the restaurant logo on the left side and the navigation links to the right.
+With the minimalistic design its easy to feel at home.
+You quickly find your way around with a recogniseble interface.
 The website consists of five separate pages:
-- A homepage with a sections for News and Sunday Meal Offers
+- A homepage with the logo of the company
-- An about page with the About Us and Meet the Chef
+- A about page that show some information about the company
-- A menu page
+- A roster page that shows the companys artists
-- A image gallery with images and video showcasing the general feel of the restaurant
+- A page for each of the artists that contains information, previews their music and links to their socials.
-- A contact page with a contact form, a map and information about the bussines section
+- A contact page with mail, location and a form to submit your music.

 ### Wireframes